cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 IAVL based store adds additional layer in the SDK store construction - the `MultiStore` structure.
 The multistore exists to support the modularity of the Cosmos SDK - each module is using it's own instance of IAVL, but in the current implementation, all instances share the same database.
 The latter indicates, however, that the implementation doesn't provide true modularity.
 Instead it causes problems related to race condition and sync problems (eg: [\#6370](https://github.com/cosmos/cosmos-sdk/issues/6370)).

 We propose to remove the MultiStore from the SDK, and use a single instance of `SC`.
-To improve usability, we should extend the `KVStore` interface with _prefix store_:
+To improve usability, we should extend the `KVStore` interface with _prefix store_.
+Each module reserves a key address space using a Module Store Key.
+This key is prefixed to all KV operations.

 ```
 type KVStore interface {